architolk/retroclock/coding/README.md

 - First digit is a flashing segment, both dots are off: set chime melody mode (M3 M);
 - Display shows a flashing number, bot dots are off: set alarm time (M3 P), showing seconds;
 - Display shows a flashing number, right dot is flashing: set alarm time (M3 P), showing minutes;
-- Display shows a flashing H1..H9, left dot is flashing: set alarm time (M3 P), showing hours;
+- Display shows a flashing H1..H9 or number, left dot is flashing: set alarm time (M3 P), showing hours;

 ### M0 Normal operation

 In normal operation, the display is totally off, and the chime will operate according to the chime configuration.

-- B1: Set alarm-1;
+- B1: Activate alarm-1;
-- B2: Set alarm-2;
+- B2: Activate alarm-2;
-- B3: Set alarm-3;
+- B3: Activate alarm-3;
 - B1+B3 (pressing B1 en B3 at the same time): go into configuration mode (M3).

 After setting the alarm, the alarm countdown will be shown for a couple of seconds.